Troubleshooting guide¶

 - An MPS plugin was disabled (e.g., Java Debugger for MPS) that a language depends on.

-- For mbeddr, three plugins need to be installed ⧉ to avoid languages that can't be loaded because they have dependencies on one of the three plugins.
+- For mbeddr, one plugin need to be installed ⧉ to avoid languages that can't be loaded because they have dependencies on one of the three plugins.

 The IDE doesn't let you enter some text / an intention isn't visible that should be there.